Merit-Based Scholarship Awards

 In addition to our merit-based scholarships, we have Park Leadership Fellowships.
 The fellowship is a full-tuition grant that is awarded to up to twenty-five entering students each year.
 Park Fellowships are only open to U.S. citizens.
 If you have questions about the program, please see the Park Program's web page, or contact the Admissions Office.

 Forté Fellows Program

 Johnson participates in the Forté Foundation Fellows Program.
-Exceptional women candidates of all national origins who have been admitted are eligible for consideration.
-The admissions committee decide who will represent Johnson as Forté Fellows.
+Exceptional women candidates of all national origins who have been admitted are eligible for consideration of the Forté Fellowship.
+The admissions committee will decide who will represent Johnson as Forté Fellows.
 No application is needed.

 SAI MBA Fellowships

 Student Agencies, Inc. (SAI) is America's oldest independent student-run organization.
 Its primary mission is to offer Cornell undergraduate students hands-on experience at managing real businesses with the potential to significantly offset their tuition.
 SAI is composed of seven different businesses focused primarily on serving students' needs

 Each year, SAI offers two second-year MBA students a stipend to serve as mentors to the undergraduate business managers.
 Special consideration is given to applicants with interests, skills, and experience in strategy or management consulting.
 If you have questions about the SAI fellowships, please call 607 272-2000 extension 16, or see www.studentagencies.com.